Skip to main content

 The State Park

 In 1948, Iowa County presented one of these farmsteads—the Henry Larson estate—to the state of Wisconsin.
 These first 160 acres provided the nucleus for what was to become Governor Dodge State Park.
 Ten years later an earthen dam was constructed across Mill Creek and Cox Hollow Lake was created.

-The new park was well on its way to becoming one of Wisconsin’s finest recreation areas.
+As years passed, the state purchased neighboring farms.
 A second earthen dam was built in 1966, forming Twin Valley Lake.
-Beaches, campgrounds, bathhouses, trails, shelters and other facilities have been constructed throughout the years to add to your park enjoyment.
+Beaches, campgrounds, bathhouses, trails, shelters and other facilities were constructed throughout the years.